hoostus/beancount-asset-transfer-plugin/README.md

 A single Transaction will be generated for the entire transfer.

-Each Transaction will have a pair of Postings for each lot being transferred.
+The Transaction will have a pair of Postings for each lot being transferred.
 One debiting the lot from the source account and the other crediting it to the target account.

 The Transaction has